mastuyink/kuwait-capital/README.md

 Yii2 Sneat
 ==========

-Sneat Template Asset Register for yii2 With Some Widgets
+Sneat Free Template Asset Register for yii2 with some yii2 widgets

 Installation
 ------------